rzdude/trentlips_art_engine/README.md

 { name: "Background", options: { noMeta: true } }
 ```

+If `noMeta` is true, the layer is automatically excluded from the uniqueness check, as if `bypassDNA` was also true.

 Layers are set to `false` by default.

 ## Sequential Generation